 2nd Major Only, and Minor

 The study of Russian involves learning the language itself, through written, verbal, and audio-visual learning experiences.
-Students are then able to focus on the study of Russian culture and history through the study of various literary texts.
-Russian is a particularly interesting field of study because there are so many prominent and fascinating authors such as Chekov, Pushkin, Tolstoy, and many others, which gain meaning and interest when read in their original languages.
+Students are then able to focus on the study of Russian culture and history through various literary texts.
+Russian is a particularly interesting field of study because there are so many prominent and fascinating authors such as Chekov, Pushkin, Tolstoy, and many others, which gain meaning and interest when read in their original language.

 Highlights of the Hopkins Program

-The Goucher College/Johns Hopkins University Russian Program is a cooperative exchange which offers Hopkins students an opportunity to minor in Russian (18 credits) or to pursue a second major in Russian (30 credits).
+The Goucher College/Johns Hopkins University Russian Program is a cooperative exchange which offers Hopkins students an opportunity to to pursue a second major in Russian (30 credits) or minor in Russian (18 credits) .
 Four semesters of intense language instruction, based on the communicative approach, are followed by a wide range of literature, culture, and translation courses designed to accommodate both non-native speakers and heritage learners.
-With its dedicated faculty, small classes, a flexible curriculum designed to accommodate both beginning and advanced students, wide-ranging cultural activities, and study-abroad opportunities; the Russian Program is strategically poised to enable learners of Russian to prepare themselves to meet the exciting global challenges of the new millennium.
+With its dedicated faculty, small classes, a flexible curriculum designed to accommodate both beginning and advanced students, wide-ranging cultural activities, and study-abroad opportunities, the Russian Program is strategically poised to enable learners of Russian to prepare themselves to meet the exciting global challenges of the new millennium.

 **Most courses will meet at the Goucher College campus.
 Completion of a second major in Russian will be noted on the student's transcript (not on the diploma).**

 - Consider a history or politics course that emphasizes Russian culture or issues

 The “real world” skills you’ll develop with a major in Russian: